-1. EXHIBITORS:
+1. EXHIBITORS

-Exhibits must be made or produced by Central Kansas District 4-H members whom participate in a 4-H Club, which resides or is chartered within the county boundaries of Ottawa County.
-4-H Members may only exhibit in the 4-H divisions for the projects in which they are enrolled.
+Central Kansas District 4-H members whom participate in a 4-H Club which resides or is chartered within the county boundaries of Saline County may exhibit projects in which they are enrolled.
 Online 4-H Enrollment must be completed by May 1 of the current year.
-Extension 4-H youth development programs are open to all youth who are residents of Kansas between the ages of 7 and 18 based on the individual's 4-H age (4-H age is based on the individual's age before January 1 of the current year).
+Extension 4-H Youth Development programs are open to all youth who are residents of Kansas between the ages of 7 and 18 based on the individual's 4-H age (4-H age is based on the individual's age before January 1 of the current year).
 Youth enrolled as 4-H Cloverbuds (5-6 years of age but not yet 7 years of age before January 1 of the current year) will only be able to participate in the 4-H Cloverbuds Division.